1 in 8 women will be diagnosed with breast cancer in her lifetime.

 Komen Charlotte’s 2015 Community Profile is a needs assessment that is revised every four years to reflect changes in our 13-county service area.
 Through this needs assessment, the Affiliate was able to identify gaps in the health system and set priorities to address them.
 The completed product is an assessment of breast health in our community and a plan of action to improve it.

 2015 Community Profile Executive Summary: Komen Charlotte Executive Summary

 2015 Community Profile Report: Komen Charlotte 2015 Community Profile Report

-If you or someone you know are in need of local resources please contact us at 704-347-8181 or at email@example.com.
+For more information about breast health/breast cancer or local resources, please contact us at 704-347-8181 or at email@example.com.

 For a speaker, education materials, or an outreach request, click here.